ShopHopperCA/2022-Webscraper-Project/SquareAndWeebly/README.md

 There are many API calls that can be observed through the networks tab in the Developers Tool console.

-For the creation of these specifics scrapers we are mostly interested in **2-3** specifc calls being made (depending on the individual page implementation):
+For the creation of these specifics scrapers we are mostly interested in **2-3** specific calls being made (depending on the individual page implementation):
 - The "All products call"
 - The "Specific product call"
 - The "Specific options/sizes call"